 Reviews for Ecovillage: 1001 Ways to Heal the Planet

 “What a beautifully, lovingly constructed book!
 It conveys not only the variety and ideals of the ecovillage movement, but the heart of it as well.
 Kosha and Leila’s book affirms the importance of ecovillages not just as an inconsequential alternative in the margins, but as an invitation to transform every place into an ecological collaboration between humans and the rest of nature.” – Charles Eisenstein

 “Ecovillages have long served a vital function as the laboratories of a resilient future, where solutions are tested, tweaked, adjusted.
 Sometimes they work, sometimes they don’t, but it’s in the “what if?” spirit that their genius lies.
 Kosha Joubert and Leila Dregger’s new book celebrates the remarkable diversity to be found in the eco-village movement, and their insights resonate far beyond the ecovillages themselves.” – Rob Hopkins, Founder of the Transition Network

 “Your heart will soar as you revel in this treasure trove of evidence that a new and better future is not only possible but happening NOW all over the world where ordinary people have taken matters into their own hands, building vibrant, loving, sustainable communities… even national governments are beginning to take them seriously enough to support their growth… You will be filled with new inspiration and implementable ideas, so spread the book itself as far and wide as you can!” – Elisabet Sahtouris, PhD, evolution biologist & futurist, author of Gaia’s Dance

-You can purchase a printed copy of the book, or buy the download for an electronic version, or both.
+You can buy the download for an electronic version.
 Please note that for the Digital Download, you will get the PDF file and you are welcomed to print the manual by yourself afterwards.